Review: Take Command

 Click the picture to purchase the book on Amazon

-I received a copy of this book for free from the publisher (Hachette Books) in exchange for an honest review.
+I received a copy of this book for free from the publisher (Red Wheel Books) for promotional purposes.

 Connect with me!